2024-2025 Course Catalog

 ProfessorK.
 Sung (Chinese and Japanese, Wendy and K.K.
 Tse Professor of East Asian Studies)

 Associate professorsB.
-Jenike (Anthropology, Edward F. Mielke Professor of Ethics in Medicine, Science and Society), C. Kassor (Religious Studies), N. Lin (Art History), B. Vance (History, chair)
+Jenike (Anthropology, Edward F. Mielke Professor of Ethics in Medicine, Science and Society), C. Kassor (Religious Studies), N. Lin (Art History) (on leave term(s) I, II, III), B. Vance (History, chair)

 Visiting Assistant ProfessorA.
 Adler (Chinese and Japanese)